 So, What Is The Correct Way To Store Mangoes?

 Mango is a delicate fruit, and at different stages, they need to be stored in different ways.
-Storing mangoes correctly will prevent them from becoming overripe, which ruins the taste and the flavor.
+Storing these members of fruits and vegetables starting with “M” group correctly will prevent them from becoming overripe, which ruins the taste and the flavor.

 - For unripe mangoes, place them in a bag at room temperature, or near fruits like bananas and apples.